 Popular information mailings include:

-We also have a few free online training courses:
+We also have a free online training course:

 As explained in our terms and conditions, there are two main mailing systems.

 As all the mailings from the Landlord Law system (the system emails) will be sent either in reply to a contact request or in response to a something you have purchased, we are entitled to ‘process your data’ ie send mailings to you without your specific consent.